undineleopold/DataAnalysis/README.md

-# DataAnalysis
+# Weather Data Analysis

-The goal of this project is to build a tool for spotting weather patterns that trigger events such as basement flooding, sump pump activity, roof leaks, etc..
+The goal of this project is to build a tool for spotting and examining weather patterns that trigger events such as basement flooding, sump pump activity, roof leaks, etc..

 How to obtain past daily weather logs from the NOAA and format similar to their CDO (climate data online) service: